johnbayo/origin-trail/ansible/README.md

-# Mangata
+# Origin-Trail
-This ansible role will install the latest Docker version, Docker Compose and setup docker users, deploy Mangata nodes on Ubuntu.<br/>
+This ansible role will install the latest Docker version, Docker Compose and setup and deploy Origin Trail nodes on Ubuntu.<br/>
 <br/>

 ## Requirements<br/>